ksadangrit/movies_industry/README.md

 ### Objectives
 1. Analyze historical movie performance trends and identify popular trends over time.
-2. Investigate the factors contributing to the popularity of certain movies, including the roles of directors, actors, and genres.
+2. Investigate the factors contributing to the popularity of movies, including the roles of directors, actors, and genres.
 3. Explore the evolution of genres across time periods and assess their implications for the movie industry.
 4. Compare movie performance metrics across various countries to discern regional preferences and trends.